bert2/microscope/README.md

 ## Changelog

+### 0.5.2

+- Fixes a bug where clicking on an instruction's opcode that has a trailing dot in its name would not open the correct documentation page.

 ### 0.5.1

 - Fixes a bug where the documentation of instructions with opcodes that have a trailing dot in their name could not be retrieved.